The Ill-Made Knight: Plot summary

 The Ill-Made Knight also deals with the quest for the Holy Grail.
-Arthur notices that the drop in crime has caused the Knights of the Round Table to fall back into their old habits, especially Gawaine, Agravaine, and Mordred, who find their mother in bed with one of Sir Pellinore's sons and murder both of them.
+Arthur notices that the drop in crime has caused the Knights of the Round Table to fall back into their old habits, especially Gawaine, Agravaine, and Mordred, who find their mother in bed with one of King Pellinore's sons and murder both of them.
 In order to give the Knights a new goal Arthur sends them to find the Holy Grail.
 The quest ends when Sir Galahad, Sir Percival, Sir Bors, and Sir Pellinore's daughter find the Grail.
 Sir Lancelot sees the four in a room, with the Grail, an old man, and several other knights, but he is unable to enter the room himself.
 One of the knights returns with the news that the Grail could not be brought to England and as a result Sir Galahad and the other knight brought it to Babylon (and neither of them could return to England as well).
 Sir Pellinore's daughter died when she allowed her blood to be taken to cure a dying princess.

 Elaine commits suicide after Lancelot tells her that he will not return to stay with her permanently.
 The book ends with Lancelot performing a miracle, even though he is not a virgin, which is the usual requirement for being able to do so.